Tips for Choosing a free VPN with the best features

 Users should look for VPN protection on each of their devices, so pay attention to what platforms are supported by free VPN services, most of which support Windows and macOS devices.
 When using it on an Android device, there are some good choices for free VPNs, because they are too often covered with security weaknesses.

 A free browser-based VPN is quite useful, like SurfEasy which is integrated into the Opera browser, or ZenMate which has extensions for the Chrome browser and Firefox.
 Recently, the Opera browser expands free VPN for desktop browsers to the Android platform too.
 Also keep in mind that this approach protects browser traffic, but not other network traffic from the device.

 Monthly data limits

 The significant disadvantage of free VPNs is that many of them limit the amount of data you can use.
 For example, TunnelBear has a low monthly data limit, even among free offers, only 500MB, which every user who plans to stream videos will spend this quota very quickly.

 Better choices do exist for users who want a free VPN with a higher monthly data limit.
 This includes the Opera browser, ProtonVPN, and ZenMate browser extensions, all of which have unlimited data for non-commercial use.

-- What is a VPN, Advantages and Disadvantages of using VPN explained
+- What is a VPN, Advantages and Disadvantages of using a VPN explained

-- The 7 Best Free VPN Services of 2022 (use Internet more anonymously and securely)
+- The 7 Best Free VPN Services of 2023 (use the Internet more anonymously and securely)

 - Windows 11 Laptop Freezes Randomly?
 Quick solutions to apply